wp-plugins/humanstxt/readme.txt

 Credit the people behind your website in your **humans.txt** file.
 Easy to edit, directly within WordPress.

 * Use **variables** like a _last-updated_ date, active plugins and [many others...](http://wordpress.org/extend/plugins/humanstxt/other_notes/#Variables)
+* Use the `[humanstxt]` shortcode to display your _humans.txt_ on your site
 * Add an author link tag to your site's `<head>` tag
-* Use the `[humanstxt]` shortcode to display your _humans.txt_ on your site
+* Allow non-admins to edit the _humans.txt_ content
-* Extend or modify this plugin with custom [filters and actions...](http://wordpress.org/extend/plugins/humanstxt/other_notes/#Plugin-Actions-and-Filters)
+* Customize this plugin with custom [filters and actions...](http://wordpress.org/extend/plugins/humanstxt/other_notes/#Plugin-Actions-and-Filters)

 More information on the Humans TXT can be found on the [official Humans TXT website](http://humanstxt.org/).